0xDBFB7/ionprinter/documents/field_solver.md

 - Electric field
 - Vaporization (print material, contaminants, graphite from bowtie structure, and diffusion pump oil)
 - Joule heating and heat transfer
-- Particle deposition and condensation
+- Particle deposition, condensation, and crystalline structure formation
 - Forces and collisions between ions and ions, ions and electrons, electrons and ions, and the trace background gas in the chamber.

 - Optionally, a magnetohydrodynamic system.